-To modernise strata laws, more than 90 law changes were passed by the NSW Parliament in 2015 and will start on the 30th November 2016.
-This is except for the building defect bond scheme reforms which starts on the 1st January 2018 (previously 1st July 2017..
+To modernise strata laws, more than 90 law changes were passed by the NSW Parliament in 2015 and started on the 30th November 2016.
+This is except for the building defect bond scheme reforms which starts on the 1st January 2018 (previously 1st July 2017).

 The strata reforms bring significant changes for instance;